Jake Shields

-Jake Sequoyah Shields (born January 9, 1979) is an American mixed martial artist and submission grappler.
+Jake Shields (born January 9, 1979) is a far-right American political activist, podcaster, and former mixed martial artist.
 He was the last Rumble on the Rock Welterweight Champion, the only Elite XC Welterweight Champion, a former Shooto Welterweight Champion and former Strikeforce Middleweight Champion.
 He also fought in the Ultimate Fighting Championship (UFC) challenging Georges St. Pierre for the UFC Welterweight Championship.

-He has trained extensively with Fairtex SF and Cesar Gracie and is a member of the "Skrap Pack," which includes fellow Cesar Gracie students Dave Terrell, Nick Diaz, Nate Diaz, and Gilbert Melendez.
-After his loss to Akira Kikuchi he won 15 consecutive fights over six years, until his loss to UFC Welterweight Champion Georges St-Pierre.
-He describes his style as American Jiu-jitsu.
+After his loss to Akira Kikuchi, he won 15 consecutive fights over six years until his loss to UFC Welterweight Champion Georges St-Pierre.
+He described his style as "American Jiu-Jitsu".

+Shields hosts the Fight Back podcast.
+He has expressed white nationalism, antisemitism, Holocaust denial and anti-LGBTQ rhetoric.

 Early life

-Shields was raised near Mountain Ranch, California, in the Sierra Nevada.
-He was home schooled up to junior high.
-He and his two older brothers grew up at the end of a dirt road on the rim of the Jesus Maria Canyon.
-Their nearest friends were a 45-minute hike down one side of the canyon and up the other.
-Their activities included mountain biking, wild caving, snowboarding, clearing brush, bucking firewood, climbing mountains, exploring the high country, and wrestling.